UCLL-PR2/exercises/01-basic-python/06-tuples/01-add-indices/assignment.md

 ## Zipping

-The built-in `zip` function takes a number of lists and groups their first elements together in a tuple, their second elements, etc.
+The built-in `zip` function takes a number of lists and groups their first elements together in a tuple, the second elements of all the lists together, etc.
 For example, try the following in a Python shell:

 ```python